-Once award amounts are determined, DLG will send a Notification of Award to successful applicants, which is a preliminary offer to enter into a grant agreement.
-Execution of a grant is contingent upon both parties' agreement regarding the terms and conditions, including the project scope, budget (e.g., State and federal construction and financial rules and regulations), and timeliness, among others, and described in greater detail in this policy.
+Once award amounts are determined, DLG will send a Notification of Award to successful applicants, which is a preliminary offer to enter into a grant agreement with subrecipients or a loan agreement when funding is awarded directly to developers.
+Execution of either form of agreement is contingent upon both parties' agreement regarding the terms and conditions, including the project scope, budget (e.g., State and federal construction and financial rules and regulations), and timeliness, among others, and described in greater detail in this policy.
 Awards will be considered final upon receipt of a signed grant agreement between DLG and the applicant.